Making your own flour can appear daunting, but the process is actually rather straightforward.

 Storing Rice Flour

 Make sure to put your flour in a container with a lid.
 When cooking or baking, only remove and thaw out the amount that you need.
+If you store your rice flour in a cabinet, it will only last for a few months.

 When you notice mold or weird smells, throw out the entire container.